 It must be noted that financial losses are reported as incurred costs that include both the actual costs paid to date and any potential future costs and reserves.
 Actual losses can fluctuate both up and down based on the claim and settlement.
-The sum of total paid losses for 2022 is approximately \$172,000 with an approximate \$243,000 being held in reserves.
+The sum of total paid losses for 2023 is approximately \$152,000 with an approximate \$418,000 being held in reserves.

 A second means to evaluate the effectiveness of an existing safety program is reviewing the experience modification rate (MOD-rate).
 The MOD-rate is a multiplier provided by the National Council on Compensation Insurance (NCCI) that is applied to an employer's workers compensation insurance premium.
-An employer with a strong safety record will have a MOD-rate of under 1 reducing the actual cost of insurance while those with weak safety records will have a MOD-rate in excess of 1.
-UNH's MOD-rate in 2022 was reported by NCCI as 0.70 which is the same value as reported in 2021.
+An employer with a strong safety record will have a MOD-rate of under 1, reducing the actual cost of insurance while those with weak safety records will have a MOD-rate in excess of 1.
+UNH's MOD-rate in 2023 was reported by NCCI as 0.59 which is lower than 0.70 reported in 2022.

 OEHS conducts routine accident investigations to determine the root cause of an accident and develop corrective actions as necessary to prevent a reoccurrence.
 Many investigations involve a simple telephone call or e-mail requesting information on recommended corrective actions while more frequent or significant accidents involve a more formal site visit, interviews, and assistance from various operating groups.
 These are followed up with a more formal investigation report.
-In 2022 OEHS conducted seven (7) formal investigations.
+In 2023 OEHS conducted eight (8) formal investigations.